kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 Kora is increasingly organized in that direction.

-## An Agent Can Turn Documentation Into a Project-Specific Guide
+## An Agent Can Turn Documentation Into a Project-Specific Guide { #project-specific-guide }

 Suppose a developer joins an unfamiliar Kora service.